Walk into any motorcycle accessory shop, and among the vast displays of boots, helmets, and clothing, you will probably see a wall of gloves.

-Riders may ask why they would need knuckle protection when the more likely area of impact is the palm and the flat of the hand.
-Birds, insects, flying stones and wing mirror collisions can all leave a nasty sting across the knuckles; an area of complex bone structure.
+Riders may ask why they need knuckle protection when the more likely area of impact is the palm and the flat of the hand.
+Birds, insects, flying stones, and wing mirror collisions can all leave a nasty sting across the knuckles, an area of complex bone structure.

-Gauntlets offer more protection around the wrist area than short gloves but some riders may find them hot in the summer months.
+Gauntlets offer more protection around the wrist area than short gloves, but some riders may find them hot in summer.

-Even in the summer we may experience an unexpected downpour or a change in temperature.
+Even in the summer, we may experience an unexpected downpour or a temperature change.

-It is also important that our hands receive a nice steady air-flow to prevent them from sweating and becoming slippery.
-With throttles and levers to operate the last thing we want is a loss of control.
+Our hands must also receive a nice steady airflow to prevent them from sweating and becoming slippery.
+With throttles and levers to operate, the last thing we want is a loss of control.

-Modern glove designs often incorporate perforations allowing for an air flow around the hands while riding.
+Modern glove designs often incorporate perforations allowing airflow around the hands while riding.

 Do they fit?

-- Leather gloves are not always waterproof unless aided by additional material but they do stretch over time by around 5%.
+- Leather gloves are not always waterproof unless aided by additional material, but they stretch over time by around 5%.

-- Man-made textures largely remain fixed, they don’t wear or ‘break in’.
+- Artificial textures remain fixed; they don’t wear or ‘break in.’

 - Tight-fitting gloves will restrict blood flow and lead to numbness and a possible loss of feel and control.